Spruce up your desktop with Windows skins, desktop themes and other customizations!

 Animated Wallpapers – Not content with a simple static desktop background?
 We’ll show you how you can get stunning, fully animated wallpapers instead.

 Not running Windows Vista Ultimate?
 You can still get animated wallpapers thanks to Stardock DeskScapes.
-Deskscapes 3 now supports Windows 7 too!
+DeskScapes 8 supports Windows 7 and Windows 8.

 Discuss this page in our forum.